IrvinRamiA/Notes-About-Programming/Git and GitHub.md

 * $ git add folder_name/file_name
 5. Commit your changes so Git can track them: $ git commit -m "First commit"

-To push the cahnges to your Git repository hosted with GitHub:
+To push the changes to your Git repository hosted with GitHub:

 6. Create a new repository in GitHub.
 7. Add a remote location: $ git remote add origin https://github.com/yourusername/your-repo-name.git
 8. Now Git knows about your remote repository.
 You can tell it to push your